ulysses4ever/covid-19-in-russian-regions/README.md

 The [`src/covid.jl`](src/covid.jl) Julia script generates relevant table rows provided the data is available in [`data`](data) for desired date.
-More comments on usage and the data formats are provided inside the script.
+More comments on usage and the data formats are provided below and inside the script.

 ## Datasets